A colored sl(N)-homology for links in S^3: Direct Sum Decomposition (III)

 \subsection{Relating $\Gamma$ and $\Gamma_0$}

 In this subsection, we generalize the method in \cite[Subsection 3.3]{Wu7} to construct morphisms between $C(\Gamma)$ and $C(\Gamma_0)$.
-In fact, the result we get in this subsection is slightly more general than what is needed to prove Theorem \ref{decomp-III}.
+In fact, the result we get is slightly more general than what is needed to prove Theorem \ref{decomp-III}.